 It is important to maintain a distance of 6 ft (2 m) from others.
 NYU is reconfiguring classrooms, labs, hallways, and building entrances and exits to help support physical distancing.

 Washing your hands – or using an appropriate alcohol-based hand sanitizer – is a simple, safe, and effective tool against the spread of the coronavirus.
-For fall 2020, NYU will be adding hand sanitizing stations around campus.
+NYU has installed hand sanitizing stations at various points around campus.

 Enhanced Building Cleaning

-With the return to campus, the University will be implementing enhanced cleaning with special attention to "high touch" surfaces – door hardware, elevator panels, banisters, etc.
+With the return to campus, the University has implemented enhanced cleaning protocols with special attention to "high touch" surfaces – door hardware, elevator panels, banisters, etc.

 Building HVAC Systems

 NYU is taking steps to reduce the likelihood of buildings' air handling systems spreading COVID-19 by increasing fresh air flow and reducing recirculated air.

 Large gatherings are prohibited, and members of the NYU campus must follow critical guidelines on- and off- campus, including mask wearing, physical distancing, and limited room occupancy, to protect the entire campus community.

 The Student Health Center will continue to provide clinical care for NYU students with symptoms of COVID-19 and provide individual-level clinical advice for students who are concerned about exposure to someone with COVID-19.